the little leaves on one of the plants turned a green so pale that i am not even sure the poor thing is still alive.

 what is it like to die as a plant? do the dreams of growth just evaporate? does the skin stop to itch? what kind of senses do plants have anyway?

-the little ones. the gigantic trees.
+the little ones, the gigantic trees.

-they do have intelligence. don't they?
+they do have intelligence. don’t they? of course they do.

 the fog was beautiful this morning. trillions of little water droplets between here and the horizon. some suspended. all moving.

 the same water that has been around for billions of years.

 so good to see it in ever new constellations.

 i stepped outside and looked at the roof of the next building. the raccoons living in the garbage shaft had assembled a stone garden on the silver surface.

 near the emergency ladder a small bottle made it look as if at least one of the animals were a drinker. perhaps it was. i would not be surprised.